delphicventurescode/ConflictResolutionScheme/README.md

 # README for the Conflict Resolution Scheme/Protocol

-I am debuting the Conflict Resolution Scheme/Protocol for the public this month (February 2019).
+I am debuting the Conflict Resolution Scheme/Protocol this month (February 2019).
 I have already showed it to a few prominent people whose names you might recognize.
 But because most of the way I approach Communication, I will keep those names confidential.